 In a thread posted to the r/anticonsumption subreddit, one user showed off their recent Amazon purchase.
 It’s a small unidentifiable green box inside a massive, otherwise empty Amazon delivery box.

-“Amazon being green as usual,” the Redditor captioned the image.
+“Amazon being green as usual,” the poster captioned the image.